-For example, environmental engineering researchers Tanju Karanfil, Habibullah Uzun, and Alex Chow were awarded $1 million from the EPA in 2015 to study which forest management practices are least harmful to drinking water resources.
+For instance, environmental engineering researchers Tanju Karanfil, Habibullah Uzun, and Alex Chow were awarded $1 million from the EPA in 2015 to study which forest management practices are least harmful to drinking water resources.

 “The research we’re doing will help the country adopt sustainable methods of managing forests, while ensuring that clean, safe drinking water continues to flow to our communities,” Karanfil said.
 “The need for these kinds of studies will grow as more frequent and intense droughts brought on by climate change cause more wildfires.”

 Funding for the research is set to end in August 2018, according to Clemson’s Office of Sponsored Programs.
 Karanfil and his colleagues hope to make the study’s results available to various regulatory agencies, resource managers, and other professional decision-makers across the Southeast.